Peyush3/Chatbot/README.md

 Chatbot for food orders online delivery using Dialogflow
 ===================
-Build a chatbot for food orders online delivery using Google's Dialogflow ES.
+A chatbot for food orders online delivery built using Google's Dialogflow ES.
 This bot supports two options,

 1) New Order
 2) Track Order